-Seattle’s most famous legal tent camp moves to an illegal spot for the first time in years
+Seattle’s most famous legal homeless camp moves to illegal spot

 Now, Tent City 3 is almost a picture of the past.
 Most of the other sanctioned “tent cities” have morphed into tiny house villages, with shed-sized homes and doors that lock, with the intention of elevating living conditions.
 Not so with Tent City 3; residents still live in tents and they move every 90 days like they have for years.

-“I’m always concerned when we’re in the wind,” said Michelle Atwood, another member of the camp’s executive committee.
+“I’m always concerned when we’re in the wind,” said Michelle Atwood, a member of the camp’s executive committee.

 “The faith-based community offers a layer of protection just in general that we really rely on and it’s not about donations, or access to hygiene … but when we’re on that property we’re safe.
 When we’re in a situation like this, that is questionable.”